 This document presents the key elements of the Education Sector Development Plan for the education system of Tanzania Mainland.
 It was prepared by a technical team consisting of a national team of some 15 experts, representatives from the various ministries and agencies with responsibilities in education, and several international experts.
 The coordinators were the Department of Policy and Planning of the Ministry of Education, Science, and Technology, for the national team, and the UNESCO International Institute for Education Planning (IIEP), for the international team.
 The work was overseen and supported by the UNESCO Office in Dar es Salaam and funded by the GIZ Backup initiative (which financed in particular the preparation of the Education Sector Analysis, which forms the basis for the first chapter of the ESDP), and the Global Partnership for Education (which financed the work specifically related to the preparation of the ESDP).

 This present draft was prepared through a series of four formal workshops and several more informal working sessions between January and May 2016.
-Representatives of development partners were invited to these workshops, and several took part at different moments.
+Representatives of development partners were invited to these workshops, and several took part at different moments, notably UNICEF and CIDA.
 The technical team went systematically through the different stages of the preparation of an Education Sector Plan:

 Recall of main achievements and challenges of the sector in recent times